Our Local Offer

 Additional support may be short term, for a few weeks to overcome a particular issue, or longer term for more complex needs.
 Provision in this area is continually reviewed and developed to meet the needs of our SEND children; support could be a visual timetable, access to a timetabled individual workstation in the classroom, small group work, an individualised programme such as additional phonics, Special Educational Needs Teaching Assistant led provisions such as pre-teaching, Individual Support Plan (ISP) targeted learning or Lego Therapy, in-school Speech Therapy, child counsellor support, ‘in-house’ SEND assessments and advice and support from the external agencies we maintain close links with, or specialised furniture/equipment.

-Children who have needs identified as ‘SEND Support’ or above from the Bradford Matrix of Need, or have an Education, Health and Care Plan, may be supported in small group or one to one work by a range of school staff including Teachers, Teaching Assistants, Special Educational Needs Teaching Assistants, Inclusion Support Leaders, Special Educational Needs Teaching Assistants, Learning Mentors and accredited volunteers.
-The children may access provision in the Elm Class, Forest school or 4D area to support achieving their outcomes.
+Children who have needs identified as ‘SEND Support’ (K3) or above from the Bradford Matrix of Need, or have an Education, Health and Care Plan, may be supported in small group or one to one work by a range of school staff including Teachers, Teaching Assistants, Special Educational Needs Teaching Assistants, Inclusion Support Leaders, Special Educational Needs Teaching Assistants, Learning Mentors and accredited volunteers.
+The children may access provision in the Elm Class, Forest school or Evergreens to support achieving their outcomes.

 The Inclusion Team work with teaching staff to ensure the provision for all children with SEND, in or out of the classroom, meets their individual needs.
 They are responsible for liaising with other involved agencies, advising school staff and overseeing the support and progress of children with SEND across the school.